GriffinSar/Caladonia-Crochet-P1/README.md

 ### Features Left to Implement

 - In the future I hope to add a sign up feature where the user can subscribe to a newsletter to be alerted when new classes or patterns are released.
+- Another feature that I would like to implement would be the some videos on the site to tutorials the teacher has created on Youtube as this is commonly seen on many crochet sites and would be another draw for the user.

 # Testing